sdiehl28/baseball-analytics/README.md

   *  wrangles the collected Retrosheet data and persists it with optimized data types to `../data/retrosheet/wrangle`
 * **pytest -v**
   * runs the functional, data consistency and data integrity tests from tests/test_func.py and tests/test_data.py

+### Rerunning the Scripts

+It is rarely necessary to re-download the data.
+Minor tweaks are continually being made to Lahman and Retrosheet for very old data, but recent data is usually accurate and complete the first time it is made available.

+The data is not updated during the season.
+It is added to both Lahman and Retrosheet around late December.
+For example, all of the 2019 regular and post-season data became available in December 2019.

+To rerun the scripts, it is only necessary to remove the data from all data directories other than the raw data directories.

 ## MLB Data Details